Queen Margaret Union: Committees

 The Board of Management is fed ideas through a committee structure.
 Committee meetings can be attended by any member of the Union, and active committees in 2022 are:

 Events: The Events Committee assist the planning and running of all QM-run events that take place in the Union.

 Tech Team: The Tech Team are involved with the practicalities of running the QM's events, including lighting and sound tech.

 Social: The Social Committee are concerned with the planning and execution of the (almost-daily) events that take place every day in Bar - one of the Union's three bars - from pub quizzes and acoustic nights to comedy and new theatre drawn from the students of the University of Glasgow.

 Publications: The Publications Committee are responsible for all Union publications, namely the production and distribution of qmunicate magazine, the Union's in-house news and views magazine.

-Campaigns & Charities: The C&C Committee oversee all Union fundraising and campaigns.
+Campaigns: The Campaigns Committee oversee all Union fundraising and campaigns.
 Fundraising for local, national and international charities and campaigning for wider causes has been an integral part of the Queen Margaret Union for many years.

-Mental Health & Welfare: The Mental Health and Welfare Committee are involved in planning events and campaigns to help with students mental health such as de-stress days.
+Welfare: The Welfare Committee are involved in planning events and campaigns to help with students mental health such as de-stress days.